koffcheg/ansible-hub/README.md

 This repository provides a fully automated, production-grade system for managing VPN clients using OpenVPN, Ansible, and GCP Secret Manager.
 It supports full lifecycle operations: creation, rotation, deletion, and factory provisioning for Jetson or other factory clients.

+Get to the dir:

+`sudo -u -i koffcheg`

+`cd ansible-hub`

+Enter a virtual environment:

+`source ~/.ansible-venv/bin/activate`

+Verify SSH connectivity to all hosts defined in your inventory:

+`ansible -i inventory/production.ini all -m ping`
 ---

 ## 📁 Directory Structure